mike-mike-8000/GITLESSONS/README.md

 I'm not that creative myself.
 Because you know, I'm something of a scientist myself.

-I hope GIT MASTER worked
+I hope GIT MASTER worked in FULLLL